EnsurityTechnologies/xsensedoc/content/en/docs/conf/Identity Management.md

 When adding the user manually, the admin can choose the type of role that will be assigned to the user.
 These users are stored locally on the XSense IdP server.
 These users won't have their data synchronised with any enterprise user store directory, such as on-premises AD, Azure AD, etc. These altered permissions won't be synchronised with the organisation user store.

 - To add the User, navigate to Users under Identity Management.
-Click on New User.
+Click on **New User**.
 - In the pop-up form for the new user creation, fill in the mandatory field and choose the necessary role for the user.
-The default Role is User; however, the admin can choose any other Role.
-Available.
+The default Role is User; however, the admin can choose any other Role available.
-- Click on Save to create the user.
+- Click on **Save** to create the user.

 ### User Import from configured directory services

 Users can be onboarded to XSense IdP server from connected LDAP server.
 The users can only be onboarded by administrators or users with administrator privilege authority.
 The "Users" role allocated users can have any of the available MFA choices in XSense IdP server.

 - To initiate the import, navigate to the Users section under Identity Management.
-Click on "Import Users".
+Click on **Import Users**.
-- In the popup windows, based on the directory service configured in "Settings" choose the directory service and click on "Import Users".
+- In the popup windows, based on the directory service configured in **Settings** choose the directory service and click on **Import Users**.

-- Choose the users and click on Sync.
+- Choose the users and click on **Sync**.
 The selected users will be imported to XSense IdP server.

-- The synced user role can be modified by clicking on Actions and Edit.
-Choose the necessary role for the user and click on Save.
+- The synced user role can be modified by clicking on **Actions** and **Edit**.
+Choose the necessary role for the user and click on **Save**.
 - The user details modified under the User information section do not get updated in the AD including the permissions.
 The modifications are local to the XSense IdP Server.